 7. Go easy on the animations and transitions

 Don’t overdo animations and transitions as it can make an otherwise great presentation look a bit amateur.
 Pick a subtle transition and apply this to your template so it’s the same on all slides.
 If you want high end animation to knock some socks off – then get a professional outfit to take care of it.
+Naturally, you also need to be aware of cognitive load, so do use animation to control the flow of information you present at any one time to your audience.

 8. Use the alignment tools